Frequently Asked Questions

 Is that unfair?
 In practice, it does not meaningfully affect anyone's performance picture when you look at trends over time.
 Consider the math:

-• Touching many components in a single PR does not automatically push the score toward 100.
-The AI evaluates coherence and depth, not just breadth.
+- Touching many components in a single PR does not automatically push the score toward 100.
+The AI evaluates coherence and depth, not breadth alone.

 Our recommendation: Run a historical backfill so you have enough data for trends to emerge.
 Day-to-day scores can be noisy -- a stacked PR workflow might undercount one week, while a burst of small merges might overcount another.
-But trends over weeks and months are genuinely useful and tell an accurate story regardless of how engineers structure their PRs.
+Trends over weeks and months tell an accurate story regardless of how engineers structure their PRs.

 Does GitVelocity only count shipped code?

 Yes.
 Only merged pull requests are scored.
 Draft PRs, open PRs, and PRs closed without merging are not included.
-This is a deliberate design choice: GitVelocity measures what actually ships to production, not what was attempted.
+GitVelocity measures what actually ships to production, not what was attempted.

 How does AI-generated code affect scores?

-GitVelocity purposefully treats AI-generated code identically to human-written code.
-This is an intentional, opinionated design choice.
+GitVelocity treats AI-generated code identically to human-written code, and that is intentional.

 What languages does GitVelocity support?

 GitVelocity is language-agnostic.
-The AI analyzes code structure, architectural patterns, and complexity regardless of programming language.
-Whether your team writes TypeScript, Python, Go, Rust, Java, or any other language, PRs are scored using the same rubric and the same evaluation criteria.
+The AI reads code structure and architectural patterns regardless of the language.
+Whether your team writes TypeScript, Python, Go, Rust, Java, or something else, PRs are scored against the same rubric.

 Can I use GitVelocity with private repositories?

 Yes.
 GitVelocity works with both public and private repositories on GitHub, Bitbucket, and GitLab.
-The integration requires read access to pull requests in order to analyze diffs when they merge.
-Code is analyzed in real-time and is not stored after scoring is complete.
+The integration requires read access to pull requests so we can analyze diffs when they merge.
+Code is analyzed in real time and is not stored after scoring completes.

 What are your security standards?

 We operate in both the US and Europe and hold ourselves to European regulatory standards -- the higher bar.
 All data is encrypted at rest and in transit.
-We follow CIS benchmarks, conduct regular penetration testing, and are fully compliant with GDPR and the EU Digital Operational Resilience Act (DORA).
-For the full details, see our Security documentation and Privacy Policy.
+We follow CIS benchmarks, run regular penetration tests, and are compliant with GDPR and the EU Digital Operational Resilience Act (DORA).
+For full details, see our Security documentation and Privacy Policy.